Styling

 - Static mapping: Assign colors at design time (e.g., "bug" always gets

-$color1).
-Best for known, stable categories. - Dynamic mapping: Assign colors by index from an array (e.g.,
+$red).
+Best for known, stable categories. - Dynamic mapping: Assign by index (e.g., the 8 categorical hues for user-created tags).
+Best for user-created categories.

 Truecolor Theming